Gross National Product and Its Differences from Gross Domestic Product

 GNP Versus GDP

 U.S. GNP says a lot about the financial well being of Americans and U.S.-based multi-national corporations.
 It says less about the health of the U.S. economy.
-For that, you should use gross domestic product.
-It measures production inside of a country, no matter who makes it.
+For that, you should use gross domestic product (whether real or nominal).
+GDP measures production inside of a country, no matter who makes it.

 GNP is the same as GDP + net income earned by domestic residents from overseas investments - net income earned by foreign residents from domestic investments.
 That means GNP is a more accurate measure of a country's income than its production.